 Furthermore, in relation to your inability to pray at times, or read Qur’an, or worrying about Muslims on TV who appear to not fear death.
 Overcoming website points out that it is “the degree of importance that you attach to intrusive thoughts or images.
 It’s crucial to understand here that everyone experiences intrusive thoughts and doubts that are usually absurd and are the opposite of what they want to do or think.
 The difference is that people with OCD have more frequent and distressing thoughts than others because of the meaning they attach to the thoughts and the way they respond to them.

 Check out this counseling video:

-Again, going back to the progression of your depression, anxiety and possible panic disorder, it is feasible to conclude that it has developed into OCD (intrusive thoughts).
+Again, going back to the progression of your depression, anxiety and possible panic disorder.
+It is feasible to conclude that it has developed into OCD (intrusive thoughts).
 However, I cannot diagnose you as I have limited information.
-Only a therapist in your area can assess and correctly diagnose you, sister, and I highly recommend that you seek out counseling.
+Only a therapist in your area can assess and correctly diagnose you.
+Sister, I highly recommend that you seek out counseling.